Easy Fudge Recipe

 What ingredients are in fudge?

 Fudge requires three essential ingredients—sugar, butter and milk—but most recipes also include chocolate or some kind of flavoring.
-It’s also common to include mix-ins and toppings, like nuts, cookie pieces, marshmallows and hard candies.
+It’s also common to add mix-ins and toppings, like nuts, cookie pieces, marshmallows and hard candies.

-What are the methods for making fudge?
+What are the methods for making homemade fudge?

 The two most popular ways to make fudge are on the stove and in the microwave.
-For the stovetop variety, like the recipe below, you’ll heat your ingredients, cool slightly, stir in the mix-ins, then refrigerate until firm.
+For the old-fashioned stovetop variety, like the recipe below, you’ll heat your ingredients, cool slightly, stir in the mix-ins, then refrigerate until firm.
 For a microwave fudge recipe, you’ll zap the ingredients until they’re melted, stirring occasionally, then refrigerate until firm.